-Lefse (above left) - Mor Monsen Cake (above right)
+Norwegian Potato Lefse (above left) Mor Monsen Cake (above right)

-But if you are some of the lucky ones, my mom will be serve you delicious lefse through-out the year, not only at Christmas.
+If you are some of the lucky ones to be a guest at my mom's home, she will serve delicious lefse through-out the year.

 This recipe makes 30 rounds